DelvinGambiza/portfolio/README.md

 ### **🍴 Restaurant Setup**

 The primary objective of this project was to determine the optimal cuisine type and location for establishing a new restaurant.
 The project involved data transformation using Python and data analysis using SQL on the Yelp dataset from Kaggle.
+The database and server infrastructure were hosted on Microsoft Azure.

 ### **🎥 YouTube Data Analysis**